-You can process the XML document in a linear fashion from the top down
+You can process the XML document in a linear fashion from top to down.

-The problem to be solved involves only part of the XML document
+The problem to be solved involves only a part of the XML document.

-If you need to keep track of data the parser has seen or change the order of items, you must write the code and store the data on your own
+If you need to keep track of data that the parser has seen or change the order of items, you must write the code and store the data on your own.